-Along with this growth, we’ve seen an increased awareness of independent worker rights and high-profile employee misclassification lawsuits.
+Along with this growth, we’ve seen an increased awareness of independent worker rights and high-profile worker misclassification lawsuits.
 Government agencies are responsible for ensuring that independent contractors are properly classified, that taxes are properly collected, and that worker rights are properly protected.
 However, due to the large number of frequently changing and often conflicting laws surrounding independent contractor classification, it can be difficult for employers to remain compliant.

-When engaging independent professionals, a compliance program serves to minimize exposure to misclassification liability.
+When engaging independent contractors, a compliance program serves to minimize exposure to misclassification liability.
 Compliance practices may include requesting documents to support proof of self-employment, including safeguards in contractor agreements, or forming a cross-functional team to handle compliance issues that arise.
 In order to avoid company-wide damage, it’s essential for organizations to have these processes in place now rather than responding retroactively.

 While compliance and independent contractor engagement must go hand-in-hand, it’s important to recognize that compliance practices are not the same from organization to organization—and they don’t need to be.

-Generally speaking, compliance needs grow as dollar value and length of engagement increases.
+Generally speaking, compliance needs to grow as dollar value and length of engagement increases.
 While all organizations need to comply with federal and state classification laws, not all organizations have a need for a multifaceted compliance program.

 Dividing the gig economy workforce into different worker types, we can see how compliance needs and practices differ.